EldarSiradjov/Milkomeda/MilkomedaRuleBook.md

 * **Master of the Order:** Player controlling start-of-round decisions (Section 7, Phase 1).
 * **Node (Battle Mat):** Spot representing one Ship Type.
 * **Orientation (Sector Card):** Rotation chosen when placing card, determines which resource faces each direction.
-* **Pattern Matching (Directives):** At an Intersection Point adjacent to a sector you control: Check the 4 resource colors on the corners meeting there against the Directive's 4 dots (TL, TR, BL, BR).
-Blue/Orange/Red/Green dots must match the corner resource color. **White dot matches ANY color.** If all 4 positions match, the Directive is fulfilled.
+* **Pattern Matching (Directives):** At an Intersection Point adjacent to a sector you control: Check the 4 resource colors on the corners meeting there against the Directive's 4 dots (TL, TR, BL, BR positions).
+Blue/Orange/Red/Green dots must match the corner resource color. **White dot matches ANY color.** If all 4 positions match based on these criteria, the Directive is fulfilled for that intersection.
 * **Protocol Card (Protocol 1/2/3):** Action Module card granting bonus action.
 * **Resources:** Blue (Logistic), Orange (Economic), Red (Strategic), Green (Scientific).
 * **Storage Card:** Player board for tracking resources.

----